 Use of “I” statements like “I hear what you are saying ….” or “I believe..” in place of “You” statements like “You are wrong …” or “You don’t understand” allows a person to be assertive without being aggressive.

 It is wise to direct your anger towards problems – not people; to focus your energies on answers, not excuses.

-Having unpleasant/ heated exchanges with someone, doesn’t warrant that you bring up that incident whenever you meet next.
-Letting go off the baggage, interacting normally when you meet up with the person the next time gives you a chance to make a fresh start.
+Having unpleasant/ heated exchanges with someone doesn’t warrant that you bring up that incident whenever you meet next.
+Letting go of the baggage, interacting normally when you meet up with the person the next time gives you a chance to make a fresh start.

 An honest, sincere appreciation and good advice is always encouraging and makes the other person feel important.
-The effectiveness of praise or advice however, diminishes when showered in excess.
+The effectiveness of praise or advice, however, diminishes when showered with excess.
 Praise more than needed may become gluttonous and advice more than needed may become irrelevant.

 Admitting that you were wrong is a better proposition than defending your poor choices.
 It is a reflection of your integrity, fortitude and maturity and it helps to you retain the respect of your people.

 A tactless person can never make a good leader or an interesting company.
-Inducing the right dose of tact in your behavior will help you to get the willing cooperation of others.
+Inducing the right dose of tact in your behaviour will help you to get the willing cooperation of others.

 If you like this post, please consider following the blog.